multiscale/muscle3/docs/source/technical_design/introduction.rst

 and temporal scales should be chosen with care, dependent on the spatial and temporal characteristics of the modelled phenomenon.

-MUSCLE 3 built-in settings are settings that are used by LibMuscle, not by the user-written kernel code.
+MUSCLE3 built-in settings are settings that are used by LibMuscle, not by the user-written kernel code.
 These include e.g. configuration of the logging subsystem.